European Human Exposome Network

 EHEN brings together nine research projects, receiving over €100 million from Horizon 2020, the EU’s framework programme for research and innovation.
 These projects aim to understand the health impacts resulting from factors such as air and noise pollution; chemicals; the urban, green, and blue environment; lifestyle and occupation; and infections.
 EHEN’s research will lead to better prediction of disease risk and tools which will help enable the development of solid, cost-effective, preventative actions and policies.

-LongITools, along with the EXIMIOUS project, is leading the coordination of EHEN from July 2022 until September 2023.
+LongITools, along with the EXIMIOUS project, led the coordination of EHEN from July 2022 until the end of September 2023.
+The two teams were also responsible for delivering an updated EHEN Communication and Dissemination Strategy and a conference which took place in May 2023.
 Members of the LongITools team participate in the three EHEN working groups: Metadata, Communication and Dissemination, and Ethics and Law.
-We also contribute to organising events and to deliverable reports, along with the other EHEN projects.
-During the current period, LongITools and EXIMIOUS are responsible for delivering an updated EHEN Communication and Dissemination Strategy and a conference which will take place in May 2023.
+We also contribute to other activities and to deliverable reports, along with the other EHEN projects.

 The individual EHEN projects are developing a wide variety of tools, including modelling tools, guidelines and protocols, to help researchers, policymakers and citizen scientists understand how the exposome affects our health.
 The Exposome Toolbox is a central hub for these tools, most of which are in development.